sciactive/nephele/README.Docker.md

       MYSQL_PASSWORD: 'mysupersecretmysqlpassword'
 ```

 Here is another Nymph example, but with HTTPS and user management through Nymph.
 In this case, you would set up your users, then switch NYMPH_REGISTRATION to "off".
 The first user you register will be the admin user.
 You can go to `https://yourserver/!users` to register and manage users.

-Be sure to set NYMPH_JWT_SECRET to your own random string.
+Be sure to set NYMPH_JWT_SECRET to a different random string.
+You can generate one here: https://www.uuidgenerator.net/

 ```yaml
 services: